hakimel/reveal.js/typeclasses.md

 <!-- .slide: data-auto-animate -->
 ## Syntactic sugar <!-- .element: data-id="title" -->
 - Now, we can call the extension method directly
-- Pretending that all objects have `toJson` method
+- Pretending that all objects have a `toJson` method

 ```scala[3,11-13|]
 implicit def pointEncoder(implicit enc: JsonEncoder[Int]) = new JsonEncoder[Point] = {